biki-desu/AegisubScripts/README.md

 Version: 1.1.4

-Info: Pastes tags from clipboard, same core functionality as "Prepend stuff to selected lines" but with no gui.
+Info: Pastes tags from clipboard (prepends them to the line), same (basic) core functionality as "Prepend stuff to selected lines" but with no gui and less features, designed for hotkey binding.

 To-do:
 1. Get re.find to work